Okoyl/paste/README.md

 ##Requirements: Apache + PHP + MySQL or PostgreSQL

+##Installer
+* Upload all files to a webfolder
+* Point your browser to http://yoursite/<subdir?>/install
+* Make sure config.php has write permissions (chmod 777)
+* Input some settings, delete the install folder, revert config.php back to previous file permissions and you're ready to go.

 ##Manual Install
  * Create a database for PASTE.
  * Add the tables to the database (located in sql files, match the file to your DB software)